5 facts about U.S. political donations

 Note: See full topline results from the Sept.
 27-Oct.
 10, 2016, Pew Research Center survey (PDF).

-Adam Hughes is a research associate focusing on data science at Pew Research Center.
+Adam Hughes is a computational social scientist at Pew Research Center.